 Floodplain compliance and many more zoning regulations may also affect the size of the structure.

-A: Please contact the Planning and Zoning Department with a description or extent of work and we can generate an estimate of fees associated with your project if any.
+A: Please contact the Planning Division with a description or extent of work and we can generate an estimate of fees associated with your project if any.

-*NOTE: All building plan check and permit fees will be collected by the Department of Building and Safety
+*NOTE: All building plan check and permit fees will be collected by the Building Division.

 A: Building permits are required to erect, enlarge, alter, remove, demolish, or repair a building or structure in the City of Huntington Beach.
 For example, permits are required for patio covers, fences, block walls, re-roofs, stairway & guardrail replacements, tenant improvements, signs and etc.